BigOokie/skywire-wing-commander/README.md

 This is currently a *Work In Progress (WIP)* and has been released as an early *Alpha* to select group for testing and feedback.
 More details will be provided as the project progresses.

 Please note that this **is not an official [Skycoin](https://skycoin.net) project**.
 If you have issues or questions - please **do not bother the Skycoin or Skywire teams** - raise any issues or feature requests  in [GitHub](https://github.com/BigOokie/skywire-wing-commander/issues).
-Also note that this is not my job - I am doing this as an active member of the Skyfleet community and will endevor to get back to you and resolve issues when I can.
+Also note that this is not my job - I am doing this as an active member of the Skyfleet community and will endeavor to get back to you and resolve issues when I can.
 Please have patience and bare with me.

 The intention of this project is to have a specialised Telegram Bot application (written in Go) to run on a Skycoin Skywire (Skyminer) Manager Node and provide its owner with realtime management and monitoring capabilities.

 # Wing Commander Setup
 This section is incomplete and requires further work.
-It should e sufficient however for those interested in working with the *Alpha* release to get it running.
+It should be sufficient however for those interested in working with the *Alpha* release to get it running.

 ## Configuration File
 You MUST provide a valid configuration file for the Bot or it will not launch.
 The config file must reside in the following location `$HOME\.wingcommander\config.toml`